nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `view STUDENT_NUMBER`

 * The STUDENT_NUMBER must be valid e.g `T*`.
-* The STUDENT_NUMBER must belong to a student in the address book.
+* The STUDENT_NUMBER must belong to a student in the class manager.

 Example:
 * `view A0245234A`